egenedy97/Galaxy-War/README.md

 # Galaxy-War
-This is a game project using TCP and UDP protocols
+This is a game project using TCP and UDP

+## Tasks
+The game is designed to make a race between to vehicles or more and they can shot each others